philipcristiano/nixos-cluster-config/services/ytdl-sub/README.md

     * `tv_show_name` - Name of the show / channel / playlist that you want to be visible
     * `url` - The URL of the Youtube channel/playlist
+    * `keep_max_files` - Set the number of files to keep.
+Defaults to not removing any files.
+Setting to "10" would keep the 10 latest files